codsen/codsen/packages/chlu/readme.md

 ## Extras

 Since the order of the features is descending, the default order of title markdown links in the footer should also be descending.
 That's also how example in http://keepachangelog.com is set.
 I hate that.
 Personally, I find it difficult to visually scan the list if the order is descending.
-That's why `chlu` will respect the existing order of your footer links and add the missing link in a correct order.
+That's why `chlu` will respect the existing order of your footer links and add the missing link in an order you've already got.

 ## Contributing